 - Measurement Data Sheet (MDS)– for the recording of results.

 - Fluke 754 process calibrator or a Digital Multimeter

-- Fluke Pressure module with pneumatic hand pump – for low pressure source
+- Fluke Pressure module with a pneumatic hand pump – for low-pressure source

 - Thermohygrometer– for temperature and humidity monitoring